kvasilopoulos/transx/README.md

 coverage](https://codecov.io/gh/kvasilopoulos/transx/branch/master/graph/badge.svg)](https://codecov.io/gh/kvasilopoulos/transx?branch=master)
 <!-- badges: end -->

-> **WARNING**: The package is still in early stages of development!

-`transx` implements several time series operations that follow an opiniated design.
+`transx` implements several univariate time series operations that follow an opinionated design.
 The main principle of `transx` is to keep the number of observations the same.
-Functions that reduce this number have as a default to `fill` the observation gap (default: NA).
-However, the user may choose to choose anothe value to fill or even provide a function through `fill_fun` to achieve the replacement.
-The `fill_fun` will use the remaining observations as the body of the argument.
+Functions that reduce this number have to `fill` the observations gap.

 ## Design Principles

--   The input and the output will always be a numeric vector
+-   The input and the output will always be a numeric vector.
--   The output retains the same length as the input
+-   The output retains the same length as the input.
--   Uses a filling logic, where `fill` is used to keep the length of vector identical
+-   Uses a filling logic, where `fill` is used to keep the length of vector identical.

 ### Optional: